 1 Remove Caliper

-Most calipers today are free-floating and slide-on pins that need to be removed.
+Most calipers today are free-floating and slide on pins that need to be removed.
 Torx fasteners are the favored type, be sure to clean out the Torx head, especially if the dust caps are missing.
 The Torx should fit snugly; if not, use a pick to clean and remove grit from the Torx heads.

 The bolts aren’t easily accessible, and if the head strips out, cutting tools will be needed.
-When refitting, apply thread lock, and check torque specs for your vehicle; a normal spec is in the region of 30 Nm (22lb-ft).
+When refitting, apply thread lock and check torque specs for your vehicle; a normal spec is in the region of 30 Nm (22lb-ft).

 2 Remove Brake Carrier

-In the majority of cases, the brake carrier (Caliper bolts to it) will need to be removed.
+In most cases, the brake carrier (Calliper bolts to it) will need to be removed.
 A breaker bar or impact wrench makes life easy here.
 While removed, use a wire brush and copper grease to prep the carriers for reassembly.
-When refitting apply thread lock, check torque specs for your vehicle, a normal spec is in the region of 133 Nm (98 lb-ft).

 3 Remove Holding Screw